 - Parmesan is a hard, full-flavored cheese that is at its best when freshly grated.
 Use it in pasta dishes, on salads, and for topping soups and stews.
-One of the best tasting is Parmigiana-Reggiano.
-It’s more expensive than other types of Parmesan and should used in moderation because it is not available in reduced-fat versions, but it is well worth the price for its remarkable flavor.
+One of the best-tasting is Parmigiana-Reggiano.
+It’s more expensive than other types of Parmesan and should be used in moderation because it is not available in reduced-fat versions, but it is well worth the price for its remarkable flavor.
 Buy it in wedges; then, once it's gone, add the rind to soups to increase flavor.

 - Part-skim ricotta is a smooth cheese that resembles cottage cheese but has a slightly sweet taste and four times more calcium.
 Part-skim ricotta has all the flavor of the whole-milk version but 40 percent less fat.
-Because of its sweet flavor, ricotta cheese is an ideal ingredient in dessert recipes, such as our Phase 1 ricotta crèmes or our Phase 1 cheesecake.
+Ricotta cheese is an ideal ingredient in dessert recipes, such as our Phase 1 ricotta crèmes or our Phase 1 cheesecake.

-- Part-skim string cheese makes for a delicious and easy on-the-go snack.
+- Part-skim cheese sticks, which come in various flavors, make a delicious and easy on-the-go snack.

 - Provolone is an Italian cow’s milk cheese that is great for melting.
 Try it in an omelet.

 - Swiss is a holey cow’s milk cheese that is commonly used for sandwiches, but it can also be melted into egg dishes and casseroles.